 I work in a very dedicated way to create a safe relational space for my clients to build trust and feel secure in the room between family members.
 I also help family members to be aware of their underlying patterns of communication that create unsafe and harmful dynamics, masking their true meaning and contributing to unnecessary conflict.
 Providing different tools and PSYCHO-EDUCATION,will facilitate new learning experience and growth for all the family members.

 TREATMENT OPTIONS OR WAYS OF WORKING THERAPEUTICALLY THAT BEST SERVES YOUR NEEDS:

 - At the first Family Therapy session, I provide a consultation with the whole family that helps me understand and learn what is the "presenting problem" for later decide what best course of treatment will be right to follow.
 This means that depending on what needs to be attended in the first place, I will opt to begin working with the whole family, the children, the parents, or work first with the dyad alone (mother-child, father-child, and/or mother-father).

 - As the Family Therapy progresses and while paying attention to the needs that arise in the therapeutic process, the setting can be shifted over time adding or excluding a family member/s.
 Each decision and each reason for shifting the setting will be communicated to the family members.
-Appropriate notice will be given for participants to understand and give their approval.
+Appropriate notice will be given for participants to understand and for them giving their approval.